 Fun fact(s): Surprise surprise, Chinese fermented black beans are not made from black beans, but from black soybeans instead.
 I didn’t know this before and almost put “fermented black beans” under “black beans” instead of “black soybeans” but I guess this information was lost somewhere in translation, isn’t it?

-Taste and Texture: Contrary to its name, black soybeans taste closer to black beans than to soybeans.
-Texture-wise, black soybeans have a firm texture that holds up well when cooked.
-Similar to black beans, it also has a smooth and creamy interior.
+Taste and Texture: Contrary to its name, it tastes closer to black beans than regular soybeans.
+Firm texture that holds up well when cooked with smooth, creamy interior.

-Uses: Similar to regular yellow soybeans, you can make black soy milk out of black soybeans.
-Another recipe you can try is making Kuromame (sweetened black soybeans), which is a classic Japanese New Year delicacy.
+Uses: Make black soy milk or Kuromame (sweetened black soybeans), which is a classic Japanese New Year delicacy!

 18. Black Lentils

-Taste and Texture: Black lentils have a more earthy and richer flavor than the other lentil varieties.
-It holds its shape quite well when cooked, although it will also taste creamy when mashed!
+Taste and Texture: More earthy and richer than other lentils.
+Holds shape well when cooked, but tastes creamy when mashed!

-Uses: Since black lentils hold their shape quite well, it’s great in both salad and stew recipes!
-Try a black lentil salad with roasted vegetables, or add them to your soups for more bulk!
+Uses: Since they hold their shape, they’re perfect for both salads and stews!
+Try black lentil salad with roasted vegetables or add them to soups for a more filling meal.

 19. Black-Eyed Peas